elliottd/vdrparser/README.md

 The COLING2014 VDRParser [3] also extracts features from the image regions to improve the parsing results.  representation.
-To reproduce the EMNLP 2013 results, download the Visual and Linguistic Treebank Dataset from http://homepages.inf.ed.ac.uk/s0128959/dataset/ and extract into data/emnlp2013
+To reproduce the EMNLP 2013 results, download the [Visual and
+Linguistic Treebank Dataset](http://homepages.inf.ed.ac.uk/s0128959/dataset/) and extract into `data/emnlp2013`

 You need to run modify the absolute paths to the image files using `updateAnnotationLocations.sh` in the `data/vlt/emnlp2013` directory before